09satishgs/project-mode/README.md

 });
 ```
 This maps raw directions (left, right, etc.) to user-defined session titles on-the-fly, allowing a single view to display combined stats.

+### 4. Lazy Rendering (Infinite Scroll) for Viewport Optimization
+To support smooth scrolling on low-end mobile devices when joining massive Pokedex lists, M.O.D.E. implements dynamic lazy rendering (commonly known as **infinite scrolling**):
+- **Pagination Chunking:** The analysis spreadsheet initializes with a slice of the first 50 matched Pokémon.
+- **Sentinel Intersection Observation:** A bottom-aligned placeholder element acts as a scroll sentinel.
+An `IntersectionObserver` detects when this sentinel enters the visible viewport.
+- **Dynamic Sentinel Binding:** To avoid stale closure reference issues when applying custom filter sets or query parameters, a React callback ref (`sentinelRef`) is utilized to disconnect and reconnect the observer dynamically to the correct sentinel node.
+- **On-Demand Hydration:** When the sentinel is intersected, the visible slice count increments by 50 rows, rendering new data on-demand and keeping the browser's DOM weight minimal.

 ---